 In India, the first derivatives were introduced by National Stock Exchange (NSE) in June 2000.
 The first derivatives were index futures.
 The index used was Nifty.

 Option trading was started in June 2001, for index as well as stocks.
-In November 2001, futures on stocks were allowed.
-Currently, there are 30 stocks on which derivative trading is allowed.
+In on which derivative trading is allowed.
 There is a transfer of risk here for a financial cost, i.e. the premium.